DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxRangeSelector/1 Configuration/onValueChanged.md

 ---
 ---
 ##### shortDescription
-A function that is executed after the widget's [value](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/value '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/#value') is changed.
+A function that is executed after the UI component's [value](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/value '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/#value') is changed.

 ##### param(e): Object
 Information about the event.

 ##### field(e.component): {WidgetName}
-The widget's instance.
+The UI component's instance.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.event): event
 #include common-ref-eventparam This field is **undefined** if the value is changed programmatically.